alexscheelmeyer/modelfree/README.md

 const widget = await widgets.new({ name: 'my widget' });
 // widget contains _id and name properties
 ```

+### `collection.all()`
+Returns a promise that resolves to an array with all the documents in the collection.
+There is no paging so be aware that you will
+get every single document which might be a lot.

 ### `collection.random()`
 Returns a promise that resolves to a randomly selected document from the collection.
 If no documents at all exists in the collection